kaob1991/Programming-DA-project-2/README.md

 ***

 ## System Requirements
-In order to view the notebook on a local machine requires the latest version of Python.
+In order to view the notebook on a local machine you will require the latest version of Python.
 It is available at the following [link](https://www.anaconda.com/products/individual)  for Windows, LInux and Mac.

 Alternatively, the notebook can be viewed in 2 remote ways: